gitpetr/Chi_app/README.markdown

 $ rake db:test:prepare
 ```

-5) After that, you should make sure that all tests pass:
+5) Make sure that all tests pass:

 ```shell
 $ rake
 ```

-**Note:** There is known bug, that sometimes some tests just fall.
-Unfortunately, i don't have enough time to find out, why.
-Just rerun tests and it should be enough for them to pass.

-6) Create admin (login: qwerty@qwerty.com, password: qwertyqwerty):
+6) Create an admin:
   `$ rake db:create_test_admin`

-7) Also you should know that project has default ruby version and gemset.
-If you use rvm then you'll use them by default.
-Check `.ruby-version` and `.ruby-gemset` for more details.
+7) Start your server, visit `0.0.0.0:3000/login` and use login `qwerty@qwerty.com` and password `qwertyqwerty` to sign in.

 **Setup (production)**